Application for trail-o punching and timed control operation

 • ANT can be used as a ToePunch system read-out point operated by a marshal (or a competitor).

-• If ANT knows your mobile/tablet type, a green marker on the screen helps to indicate the NFC reader position.
+• If ANT knows your mobile/tablet type, a green marker on the screen indicates the NFC reader's position.
 It is placed either approximately in the middle of the device, or at the edge or corner in the arrow direction.
-The chip has to be placed at the reverse side of the device.
+The chip must be placed on the device's reverse side.

 • The chips can be read in any order.
 When it reads the first chip, ANT tries to find the chip number in the startlist.
 If it is not found, the number can be newly assigned to a competitor.

-• After reading all chips, the competitor's result can be stored to a result file.
-This file can be recognized by an identifier "TR0".
+• After reading all chips, the competitor's result can be stored in a result file.
+This file is listed with an identifier "TR0".

 • In case of any problem, reading a chipset can be retried.